foliant-docs/docs/src/config.md

 `tmp_dir` *(string)*
 :    Name of the directory where the intermediate files will be stored during preprocessor pipeline execution.
 Default: `__folianttmp__`.

+`multithread` *(bool)*
+:    The option enables multithreaded processing of files and tags by preprocessors using the `BasePreprocessorExt` class from [foliantcontrib.utils](https://github.com/foliant-docs/foliantcontrib.utils).
+Default: `false`.

 ### chapters